What is ‘Product Life Cycle’?

 You may be faced with a decision about whether to innovate on your product’s functionality or model it after an existing product that’s already familiar to users.
 Testing can help steer you towards the options customers will prefer.

 Once function and features are established, you’re ready to bring in the product marketing team and decide how to present the product to its audience.

 - Price: What will customers be willing to pay?

 Congratulations!
 You’re ready to send your product out into the world with a product launch strategy.
-This highlights the start of the interactions with the client in a sales format, and marketing is key here to position the product in advance of the launch and during release to the general public.
+This highlights the start of the interactions with the client in a sales format, and marketing is key here to Product Positioning in advance of the launch and during release to the general public.

 Since the product has yet to make a ripple in the market, sales can be slow and the demand will be low.
 Hence, businesses will spend the most money during this PLC stage on advertising, content marketing, and inbound marketing campaigns that raise awareness of this product life cycle stage.

 The ideal scenario is if there has been momentum building up ahead of the release, so people are eager to buy the product and contribute to the intrigue on the release date.